idleberg/web-porridge/README.md

 Usage: `getItems([...], options = {})`

-Returns value of many storage keys, automatically parses JSON strings and transparently decodes Base64.
+Returns value of many storage keys, automatically parses JSON strings and, optionally, decodes Base64.
 Supports returning only the value inside an object through the use of [dot notation][dot-notation] syntax.

 <details>
 <summary><strong>Example</strong></summary>